 Amounts reported for governmental activities in the Statement of Activities (SOA) are different because: The change in accrued interest income on investments is reflected only in the SOA.
-10,378 The change in lang term commitments is reflected only in the COA (0.500.045)
+(9,290)

 The change in long-term commitments is reflected only in the SOA.